samsoir/def.reyssi.net/source/_posts/2012-12-29-compiling-libzmq-as-a-universal-static-library-for-iOS.markdown

 ## Footnotes

-<strong id=“f1”>1.</strong> As the name implies, armv7 instructions can be executed on armv7s architectures, but the reverse is not true.
-The armv7s architecture provides additional instructions that provide faster execution of code over armv7, so it is worth supporting it when possible.
+<p><strong id="f1">1.</strong> As the name implies, armv7 instructions can be executed on armv7s architectures, but the reverse is not true.
+The armv7s architecture provides additional instructions that provide faster execution of code over armv7, so it is worth supporting it when possible.</p>

-<strong id=“f2”>2.</strong> Anyone that is put off by this, it is worth mentioning that there is an [Objective C](https://github.com/jeremy-w/objc-zmq) higher level wrapper in existence.
+<p><strong id="f2">2.</strong> Anyone that is put off by this, it is worth mentioning that there is an <a href="https://github.com/jeremy-w/objc-zmq">Objective C</a> higher level wrapper in existence.</p>

-<strong id=“f3”>3.</strong> I decided not to support armv6 at this point.
+<p><strong id="f3">3.</strong> I decided not to support armv6 at this point.
 It may be added in in future if demand shows it is worthwhile.
-Or there is a pull request.
+Or there is a pull request.</p>